Serendipity Holidays is expert in Halebeedu Tour Packages. One of the finest craftsmanship of temple design.

 The third railing comprises of Cavalry powers with men and ponies wearing war clothing, the fourth railing comprises of Makara which is a magical creature as clarified before, and the 6th railing comprises of Swans which hold set of dots in their noses.
 Over the 6th railing the seventh railing comprises of Wall pictures of every single Hindu God and Goddesses.

-Atleast three pradakshina is required to painstakingly check out the sanctuary.
+Atleast three pradakshina is required to painstakingly check out the Temple.
 The total legendary accounts of Mahabharatha and Ramayana are very clarified alongside other Upa kathe which occurred amid old occasions.

 After achieving the Northern Entrance, the enrichment changes from Wall pictures to little pictures of Courtesans, performers, drummers, and so on., and extraordinary measure of itemizing can be found here as well.
 The explanation behind not having divider pictures here, is the nearness of punctured screens which are utilized for ventilation and lighting purposes.